RiverApril/Underneath/readme.md

 ## Compiling:

-I made a compile script with python, I origonally used GNU MAKE, but I'm not well versed with that and I kept running into issues so I moved to python.
+I made a compile script with python, I originally used GNU MAKE, but I'm not well versed with that and I kept running into issues so I moved to python.
 I haven't compiled in a long time directly from Windows itself.
 So the windows builds are compiled on linux and mac using mingw32

 To build the terminal version run the following in the repository directory:
 ```